General - About Dusk Network

 Dusk Network is a layer-1 protocol that can be used by any party looking to capture its benefits.
 A small percentage of block rewards goes to a long-term development fund with the aim of providing a recurring budget for technical development and maintenance.
 Block rewards and transaction fees incentivize the nodes to keep the network secure.
-Thanks to the $USD 8M initial funding round we have secured a multi-year runway, and with it, we are able to deliver a privacy-respecting blockchain for enterprise-grade solutions, and much more.
-Going forward many new revenue generating business models can materialize.
-What this will be exactly depends on a number of variables, including: the general state of blockchain adoption in the world, the competitive edge versus other blockchain solutions, changes in the regulatory landscape, partner integration fees, the need for custom applications built on Dusk Network and more.
+As you can see in our latest Biannual Report, we have secured a multi-year runway, and with it, we are able to deliver a privacy-respecting blockchain for enterprise-grade solutions, and much more.
+Going forward, many new revenue-generating business models can materialize.
+What this will be, exactly, depends on a number of variables, including: the general state of blockchain adoption in the world, the competitive edge versus other blockchain solutions, changes in the regulatory landscape, partner integration fees, the need for custom applications built on Dusk Network and more.

 - Do we have a company culture?

-Yes we do.
-We believe that it's important that everyone shares the same set of values that characterizes Dusk Network as a company.
-Shared ethos at Dusk Network includes our belief in transparency and a hunger to challenge each other.
+Yes, we do.
+We believe that it's important for everyone to share the same set of values that characterizes Dusk Network as a company.
+The shared ethos at Dusk Network includes our belief in transparency and a hunger to challenge each other.
 Read more about Dusk Culture here.

 - Can I work at Dusk Network?